Danilo Pérez: Subsequent career

 Pérez has received commissions from many chamber groups and his work often finds inspiration in the people, journeys and events that shaped the origins of the Americas.
 In 2011 the Imani Winds commissioned Pérez as part of their legacy commissioning for his composition Travesias Panameñas.
 In 2012 Pérez was commissioned by Carnegie Hall to compose an octet for members of the Simón Bolívar Symphony Orchestra of Venezuela.
 Pérez describes the work, Cuentos del Mar, as, "a brushstroke of the oceanic museum of life-the place where we see ourselves depicted, hopeful or mistaken.
 It is a story of ambition and colonization, a new world that is full of hope and ready to change the course of humanity.

 Another commission in 2013 by the Banff Center for his piece Camino de Cruces, written for the Cecilia Quartet.
 A three-movement crossover work for piano and string quartet.
 About this work Pérez states, "Camino de Cruces tries to create a personal journey that captures the different challenges the Spaniards, native Indians, and slaves may have faced during their journey from the Atlantic to the Pacific during colonization.
 At the base of the piece is folkloric counterpoint: native Indian, African, and European cultures blending their influences to create a hybrid form in order to represent Panama as a melting pot".
-Perez continues "This piece is based on my concept called three-dimensional music that combines jazz, Pan-American folklore, and classical music.
-It has melodic references to traditional Panamanian folklore mixed with North American blues and improvisations, fused with harmonic language from my background in classical music and jazz." - Danilo Perez.
+Pérez continues "This piece is based on my concept called three-dimensional music that combines jazz, Pan-American folklore, and classical music.
+It has melodic references to traditional Panamanian folklore mixed with North American blues and improvisations, fused with harmonic language from my background in classical music and jazz."

+On February 23, 2014, Pérez's dream of bringing a world-class jazz club to Panama became realized with the opening of Danilo's Jazz Club in Panama City's Casco Viejo historic district.
+Live jazz was suspended during the COVID-19 pandemic.
+As of 2024, the venue is simply called "The Club" and has tango and salsa bands in addition to jazz.

 In 2015 Pérez was commissioned by the Museum of Biodiversity in Panama designed by architect Frank Gehry to compose a site specific work.
-For this occasion Pérez developed a tridimensional music concept where 3 different musical stories could be heard individually and/or together depending on where the listener stood in the gallery.
-The four-part composition was intended as a soundtrack for one of the museum's permanent exhibitions The Human Path. with each movement of the work corresponding to one of four key eras: the beginning of man, the development of the native culture, colonization, and modernity.
-Perez once dreamed of bringing a world-class jazz club to Panama and the dream became realized as the opening of Danilo's Jazz Club on Sunday, February 23, 2014.
+For this occasion Pérez developed a tridimensional music concept where three different musical stories could be heard individually and/or together depending on where the listener stood in the gallery.
+The four-part composition was intended as a soundtrack for one of the museum's permanent exhibitions The Human Path, with each movement of the work corresponding to one of four key eras: the beginning of man, the development of the native culture, colonization, and modernity.